pmagwene/spotz/README.md

 ## Requirements

-* Numpy/Scipy/Matplotlib-- the standard Python numerical analysis stack
+* Numpy/Scipy/Matplotlib/Pandas-- the standard Python numerical analysis stack

 * scikit-image -- a Python library for image processing

+* PyQt5 or Pyside

-* [peakutils](http://pythonhosted.org/PeakUtils/) -- a Python library for detecting peaks in 1D data.
+* [peakutils](https://peakutils.readthedocs.io/en/latest/) -- a Python library for detecting peaks in 1D data.

 * [Click](http://click.pocoo.org/) - A Python library for building command-line interfaces

+* [toolz](https://github.com/pytoolz/toolz) -- A functional "standard library" for Python.

+All of the above are installable via Conda.

 ## Usage